Bromine-Inc/bromine/README.md

 * render.com for hosting this for free
 * cron-job.org for keeping the render app awake
 * firebase.google.com for providing a free database
+* PrismarineJS since I'm using their modules to access Minecraft
+* Typestack since I'm using their module to turn regular json into a JS class